Team-campfire/campfire/README.md

 ### Scripts issue -
 When we were working on the initial front-end prototype for our application, we had some Javascript functions in our script.js file that interacted with the DOM.
 Once we began Angular integration though, we noticed that some of these functions would not execute or would not execute where expected to (e.g., when buttons with event listeners are clicked, like the add friends/add cars in the create event flow).
 Some of the functions do execute (e.g., add friends/add cars on the event dashboard), but only on localhost:4200/the Angular development server.
 We tried rewriting these functions in the relevant TS files for their corresponding components, however, we then ran into issues with TS recognizing jQuery.
 Fixes like (https://momane.com/how-to-use-jquery-with-typescript) to get Typescript to recognize jQuery failed and the functions would still not execute.
 In the future, we would like to improve on this and fix these issues.

+### Updating Dashboard Pages  -
+The back-end team (Teddy and Michael) were responsible for this.
+Due to the lack of time they were unable to finish the PUT requests and therefore were not able to dynamically update the owner and viewer dashboard pages based on owner and event code.

 ### Typescript -> node -> mongo -